concur/concur-platform-sdk-dotnet/README.md

 # Hello Expense Report

-If you just want a quick and small sample showing how to start using the ConcurPlatform library then the following code snippet shows how to use it to create an empty expense report named "Hello Expense Report".
+If you just want a quick and small sample showing how to start using the ConcurPlatform library then the following code snippet shows how to create an empty expense report named "Hello Expense Report".